-There’s no doubt about it.
-It takes a very special kind of person to work in our care and nursing teams within a care home.
-They see to it that all our residents and clients are taken care of physically, emotionally and socially.
+There’s no doubt about it, it takes a very special person to work in our care and nursing teams.
+They make sure that all of our residents and customers are taken care of physically, emotionally and socially.
 There are highs, lows, challenges and rewards.
-Could you be the person to join the team?
+Could you be the next person to join the team?

 We look for nurses, nursing care assistants, support workers, activity workers and physiotherapists.
 But more than that, we look for people who are passionate.
-People who, with training, can deliver well-being to someone who can be challenging, for example.
+People who, with training, can deliver well-being to someone.
 People who aren't fazed by helping out with personal hygiene and all that that means.
 And yes, people who never lose their sense of humour during tougher days.

 You could be based in one of our general nursing homes.
 Or in one of our tailor-made dementia facilities.

 Are you a physiotherapist who can relate to older people and their needs?
 Our on-site physiotherapists are dedicated to keeping our residents and clients up and about – you should see them at the tea dance!

 Every step of the way you’ll receive the very best in training and support.
 Nursing care assistants and support workers are required to complete the Skills for Care Certificate in their first few months of employment and are fully supported to achieve this.

 To find out more about our nursing teams and what our colleagues enjoy doing, click here.